FiniteVolumeTransportPhenomena/PyFVTool/docs/user_guide/solving.md

-## Problem size, computation time and choice of sparse solver
+## Problem size, computation time, and choice of sparse solver

 ### Current limitations of PyFVTool